 NOW...More options are available for controlling cancer.

-Strong chemotherapy drugs, surgery, and radiation therapy were once the only treatment options for cancer.
-Although these treatments are still used, doctors now know that some cancers respond better to some drugs than others and that “less is better” often applies to surgical and radiation therapy.
-For example, removal of just the breast tumor with some nearby tissue (known as lumpectomy) has been found to be as effective as removal of the entire breast for many women, new techniques allow radiation to be delivered more precisely, and adjuvant therapy (treatment given after primary therapy) may not be needed by everyone to avoid recurrence.
-In addition, a new treatment approach — targeted therapy — allows for more focused treatment in some cancers, helping to cause less damage to healthy cells.
-Lastly, substantial advances in medications to relieve the side effects of treatment make it possible to keep people more comfortable during treatment.
+Chemotherapy drugs, surgery and radiation therapy were once the only treatment options for cancer.
+Although these are still used, doctors now know that some cancers respond better to some drugs than others and that less is usually better with surgery and radiation.
+For example, the removal of just the breast tumor with some nearby tissue (known as a lumpectomy) has been found to be as effective as removal of the entire breast for many women.
+Plus, a new treatment approach – targeted therapy – allows for more focused treatment in some cancers.
+Substantial advances in medications to relieve the side effects of treatment also make it possible to keep people more comfortable during treatment.

 3. THEN...Doctors called all the shots when making treatment decisions.